Keeping Your Customers Engaged Once They’ve Left the Building

 In some cases, this can be as simple as entering the name of your customers in the search box.
 Things like relevant industry leaders, niche brands and topics can also be easily searched.

 If your user base is significantly large, you should make a short list selection of the ones you want to reach and then look them up on a specific social media platform.
 Always stay up to date with the changes that take place from time to time on social platforms.

 Researching this way helps you devise a social media marketing strategy so you’ll know where to invest.

 A great way to connect with your customers online is offering web-specific coupons and specials.
 Offer promotional codes for your online store (if there is one) and Facebook page.
 Offer Twitter-only deals and specials.
 Have a point-of-sale display saying: “Join us on Twitter to get online-only deals and coupons!”

 You never know what kind of response you’re going to get from creating polls and surveys.
 You could put a request on receipts asking customers to take your survey/poll, while providing them with a brief URL.
-Survey Monkey can be used to get this done and remember to include your website and social media channels.
+Survey Monkey or Typeform can be used to get this done and remember to include your website and social media channels.